MattPinder/MastersProject/Scripts/README.md

 ## Version History
 * Version 1 (protein_id_Adder.py)
   * Copies a GenBank file exactly, adding the `protein_id` field to CDS entries
 * Version 2 (GenBank_to_NCBI_tbl.py)
   * Name changed; converts a GenBank file into a .tbl file, adding the `protein_id` field to CDS entries
+* Version 2.1
+  * Changed to print sequence coordinates for complement-strand genes in the reverse order (largest number first)